marksherriff/cs3240-f24-website/syllabus.md

 ### Assessment Notes
 {: .no_toc }

-* Your one lowest GP is converted to 5 XP at the end of the semester.
+* Your one lowest Guided Practice (GP) is converted to 5 XP at the end of the semester.
 This should primarily be used in case you are ill or must miss class for some other reason.
 * Due to the nature of most in-class GPs, these cannot be made up if they are missed.
 However, please note that these are relatively low-stakes and missing an additional GP is not going to have an outsized effect on your final grade.
 * Students that have to miss multiple GPs due to various reasons (e.g., sports team travel, SDAC accommodations) should talk to the professor as soon as possible.
 * Each of the five team roles has a different document to submit that demonstrates an aspect of the position.
 * Your evaluation score is based upon several intermediate evals from teammates throughout the semester, a final evaluation from teammates, and the opinion of the staff.
 * There are 3 total quizzes, which will be taken in-person during lecture.
 Students can earn back up to 100 XP from missed quiz questions on the final exam.
 * Students who miss a quiz due to a reason approved by a professor can make up the quiz only before it is returned to the class after it has been graded.
 If it is not possible for a student to do this, they will be allowed to make up extra XP on the final exam for the missed quiz.
 * There are 6 sprints during the project.
 At each sprint check, the TAs will determine if your team has met the requirements for the project up to that point.
+(A sprint is a one- or two-week period of work on the project, and the sprint check happens at the end of that period to see if the goals of that sprint were met.)
 * We expect __all students__ to __fully participate__ in the coding of the project.
 This includes:
   - Working successfully with other team members
   - Attending team meetings (both with and without the TA)